isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>Greenwood Primary School Eco Ambassadors will share the school’s green
+<p><a href="https://www.greenwoodpri.moe.edu.sg/" rel="noopener nofollow" target="_blank">Greenwood Primary School</a> Eco
-initiatives, with a special focus on one of their projects: the importance of owls to the ecosystem.
+Ambassadors will share the school’s green initiatives, with a special focus on one of their projects: the importance of owls to the ecosystem.
 Children can also enjoy a hands-on craft session using recycled materials!</p>
 <p></p>
 </td>
 </tr>